By: Editorial Team | Posted: May 5, 2016 | Updated: May 23, 2023

 You can see below links to these products on Amazon where you can buy them* if you want.

-Here are some other swivel car seats from Walgreens that look very similar but may have subtle differences.
-And here are yet more from Sears.
+Here are some other swivel car seats from Walmart that look very similar but may have subtle differences.
 We did not try any of these out.
 They all look extremely similar.

 *Disclosure: The research and opinions in this article are those of the author, and may or may not reflect the official views of Tech-enhanced Life.